Social situation Rapid population growth, lack of improvement in living conditions

 Health

-Despite the good progress that has been made in past years – for example with regard to reducing child mortality and the HIV infection rate – health care still has a lot of room for improvement, especially as regards health care for women.
-Even though demand is growing because of population growth, public health expenditure has fallen in recent years.
+Despite the good progress that has been made in past years – for example with regard to reducing child mortality and the HIV infection rate – health care still has a lot of room for improvement.
+The situation is especially dire for women.
+Maternal mortality is at 432 deaths per 100,000 live births and many pregnant women only have limited access to high-quality prenatal care and skilled obstetric care.
+Even though demand is growing because of rapid population growth, public health expenditure has fallen in recent years.
 There is a huge lack of skilled workers, wage levels are low and health facilities are poorly equipped.

 Water supply

 Diseases like diarrhoea and cholera, which are caused by unclean water, are widespread in Tanzania.
-While drinking water supply in cities has significantly improved in recent years, more than half of the people living in rural areas have to live without hygienically clean water.
+While drinking water supply in cities has significantly improved in recent years, more than half of the people living in rural areas have to live without clean, hygienic water.
 Only about one third of the people in Tanzania have access to basic sanitation.

 The main causes of these deficiencies are antiquated or non-existent infrastructure, inadequate management of the institutions responsible and huge population growth.
 In addition, water resources are under pressure.
-The unregulated use of water for agricultural and industrial purposes and for generating power, and climate change are reducing the availability of water more and more.
+The unregulated use of water for agricultural and industrial purposes and for generating power is reducing the availability of water more and more, as is climate change.